-Julie Bassett of Sycamore, Dan Kenney of DeKalb, Wayne Schimff of Chicago, and Larry Bassett, also of Sycamore, spoke to a small group about their plan to reopen the historic outdoor education campus, owned and operated by Northern Illinois University.
+Julie Bassett of Sycamore, Dan Kenney of DeKalb, Wayne Schimff of Chicago and Larry Bassett of Sycamore spoke to a small group about their plan to reopen the historic outdoor education campus owned and operated by Northern Illinois University.

 “The purpose of this meeting is informational,” Julie Bassett said during the Feb.
 19 meeting.
 “To listen to you, your ideas.
 We want to make sure your input is being heard.
 Together for Taft means everybody.”

-She said the group is in the early stages of forming a nonprofit tax status (501c3) and is exploring ways to raise funds for its effort.
+She said the group is in the early stages of forming a 501(c)(3) nonprofit and is exploring ways to raise funds for its effort.

-Northern Illinois University officials announced in September a decision to close the 141-acre campus, located adjacent to Lowden State Park, because of aging infrastructure and increasing operational costs.
+NIU officials announced in September the decision to close the 141-acre campus, located adjacent to Lowden State Park, because of aging infrastructure and increasing operational costs.

-“This was a difficult decision because Lorado Taft has been a favorite destination for members of our community as well as Illinois children and youth who have enjoyed the beautiful surroundings and camp facilities,” said Rena Cotsones, vice president and chief engagement officer Division of Outreach, Engagement and Regional Development, in announcing the campus’s closure in 2024.
+“This was a difficult decision because Lorado Taft has been a favorite destination for members of our community as well as Illinois children and youth who have enjoyed the beautiful surroundings and camp facilities,” Rena Cotsones, vice president and chief engagement officer of the Division of Outreach, Engagement and Regional Development at NIU, said in announcing the campus’ closure in 2024.

 The Lorado Taft Field Campus originally was part of the Wallace Heckman estate and Eagle’s Nest Art Colony that overlooks the Rock River Valley from a high vantage point on the east bank of the river.
 It is adjacent to Lowden State Park, which is owned by the Illinois Department of Natural Resources and is the home of Lorado Taft’s Eternal Indian statue, commonly referred to as the Black Hawk Statue.